tonnitommi/example-prompt-template-assets/README.md

 - Amazing environment control - define dependencies once, and tooling takes care of environment builds and a whole lot more when developing and running workflows.
 - Run anywhere - Robocorp offers zero-infra workers in the cloud, or you can self-host on-demand containers, Windows VMs or dedicated machines on any (common) OS.
 Why this matters: your RAG data loaders can work where your data and apps are.

+## Use case

+The example code uses LLM to compare if two addresses are the same as introduced in [Benjamin Stein's blog post](https://www.haihai.ai/programming-with-llm/).
+So if we give LLM address pair like `1540 Battery St. CA` and `1540 Battery Street, San Francisco` the answer should be YES.

 ## Step-by-step

 Follow this guide to get going.
 This assumes that you have not previously used Robocorp, so we go through everything step-by-step.